MIXED MEDIA

 PROCESS_

-Cyanotypes introduced blue — connecting to the sea.
+Cyanotypes introduced blue, connecting to the sea.
 Photograms stripped colour and context, making figures unidentifiable and open to interpretation.
 Coffee aging added material authenticity to archival maps.
-Everything was tactile and physical, pushing against the conflict's abstract, digital presence in news media.

 SOLUTION_

-The detective board format was the right call — it let viewers discover connections rather than be told them.
-I'd invest more in the sound or ambient dimension of the installation if revisiting.
-The piece lived very much in the visual; there's a version of it that also hits the body.
+The detective board format let viewers discover connections rather than be told them.
+I'd invest more in the sound or ambient dimension if revisiting — the piece lived very much in the visual; there's a version that also hits the body.